SpaceDubby07/SpaceDubby07/README.md

 - 👀 I’m interested in gaming, coding, 3d printing, music, food, bunch of other stuff.
 - 🌱 I’m currently learning Javascript and React/React Native/Redux/React Redux
 - 💞️ I’m looking to collaborate on nothing right now
-- 📫 How to reach me ... hmmmmm, idk yet, does github have a message feature?
+- 📫 How to reach me ... hmmm email me at zclark006@gmail.com

 <!---
 SpaceDubby07/SpaceDubby07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.